-By default, the plugin will automatically check for broken links every 72 hours and will send a report to the admin email address with the result.
+The plugin will automatically check for broken links every 72 hours and send a report to the admin email address.

-If you would like to modify the default settings, navigate back to ‘settings -> link checker’ and change the options of the ‘check each link’ and ‘E-mail notifications’ to fit your needs.
+If you would like to modify the default settings, navigate back to ‘settings -> link checker’ and change the options of the ‘check each link’ and ‘Email notifEmailns’ to fit your needs.

 When done, scroll to the bottom of the page and save the changes.

-I like the idea of using a WordPress plugin to spot dead links because it’s giving us the option to easily fix them from the plugin’s dashboard.
+I like the idea of using a WordPress plugin to spot dead links because it gives us the option to fix them from the plugin’s dashboard quickly.